-Here at Xerces, we are tackling firefly conservation on all fronts—by focusing on species whose life history traits make them more vulnerable to extinction, but also working to keep common species common.
-Learn more about key species as well as our work to support their conservation.
+Here at Xerces, we are tackling firefly conservation on all fronts—by focusing on species whose life history traits make them more vulnerable to extinction, while also working to keep common species common.
+Learn more about some of our most threatened species and how you can help contribute to their conservation.

 Despite concerns about potential population declines, fireflies have received relatively little conservation attention.
 Help us initiate this important conversation by advocating for fireflies in your community; participating in community science projects that track their distributions; and taking steps at home to turn out your lights at night and identify, protect, and restore high-quality firefly habitat.